ServiceNow Custom Field Mappings

 - Choice fields with a dependent field

-More information regarding the ServiceNow field types and their mapping restrictions:
+More information regarding the ServiceNow field types and their mapping restrictions includes:

 Identify Read-Only Fields

-When configuring a custom field mapping, the Select a ServiceNow field section clearly identifies read-only fields with the label Field type: (Read Only).
-After selecting a read-only field, the Define the Sync Direction section will display an information message indicating that read-only fields can only be synced one-way, from ServiceNow to PagerDuty.
+When configuring a custom field mapping, the Select a ServiceNow field section identifies read-only fields with the label Field type: .
+After selecting a read-only field, the Define the Sync Direction section displays an information message indicating that read-only fields can only sync one-way, from ServiceNow to PagerDuty.

 Example:

-When configuring a custom field mapping, choice fields with a dependent field are identified as follows: Field type: Choice (Dependent on ).
-In the Define the Sync Direction section, you will see an information message indicating that the dependent field type can only be synced unidirectionally, from ServiceNow to PagerDuty.
+When configuring a custom field mapping, choice fields with a dependent field are identified as follows: Field type: Choice (Dependent on .
+In the Define the Sync Direction section, you see an information message indicating that the dependent field type can only sync unidirectionally, from ServiceNow to PagerDuty.

-The integration will automatically post Custom Field updates to the PagerDuty incident timeline.
-If you have Custom Fields updates enabled in your incident activity stream, the integration will also add these updates to the ServiceNow incident work notes.
+The integration automatically posts custom field updates to the PagerDuty incident timeline.
+If you have custom field updates enabled in your incident activity stream, the integration also adds these updates to the ServiceNow incident work notes.

-You can edit the Custom Field Display Name and/or the Description within PagerDuty, however these changes are not immediately synced.
-Instead, the synchronization of Custom Field metadata—including the display name, description, and default value—is managed by the PagerDuty Custom Fields Support Script Include.
+You can edit the custom field display name or the description within PagerDuty, but these changes do not immediately sync.
+Instead, the synchronization of custom field metadata—including the display name, description, and default value—is managed by the PagerDuty Custom Fields Support Script Include.
 This script runs automatically every hour.
-After the script executes, the Custom Field mapping list will reflect the new display name and/or description.
+After the script executes, the custom field mapping list reflects the new display name or description.

-Specific actions available in ServiceNow and explanations of how they function within the integration are outlined below.
+Specific actions available in ServiceNow and explanations of how they function within the integration are outlined in the following sections.

 Choice Field Updates

-Choice field options can only be updated within the ServiceNow Custom Field Mappings page; these changes cannot be made within PagerDuty.
+RestrictionYou can only update choice field options within the ServiceNow Custom Field Mappings page; you cannot make these changes within PagerDuty.

-When a ServiceNow Choice field's options are changed, the integration will immediately update the mapped PagerDuty Custom Field's options.
-If you add, delete, or rename an option for the mapped ServiceNow Field, the integration will reflect this change in the Custom Field's options in PagerDuty.
+When a ServiceNow choice field options change, the integration immediately updates the mapped PagerDuty custom field options.
+If you add, delete, or rename an option for the mapped ServiceNow field, the integration reflects this change in the custom field options in PagerDuty.

 Data Type Updates

-Editing the ServiceNow field data type may cause syncing issues, since the data type sent from the PagerDuty custom field will no longer match the data type expected by the ServiceNow field.
+Editing the ServiceNow field data type can cause syncing issues, since the data type sent from the PagerDuty custom field no longer matches the data type expected by the ServiceNow field.

-To avoid syncing issues, we recommend following the process below:
+To avoid syncing issues, follow the process below:

 - Edit the ServiceNow field data type.

-- Create a new Custom Field in PagerDuty, matching the new data type.
+- Create a new custom field in PagerDuty that matches the new data type.

 - Delete the mapping associated with the previous data type.